dovetail-genomics/Omni-C/docs/source/contact_map.rst

 Visualizing ``.hic`` contact matrix
 +++++++++++++++++++++++++++++++++++

 The visualization tool ``Juicebox`` can be used to visualize the contact matrix.
-You can either `download <https://github.com/theaidenlab/juicebox/wiki/Download>`_ a local version of the tool to your computer or use a `web <https://www.aidenlab.org/juicebox/>`_ version of Juicebox.
+You can either `download <https://github.com/theaidenlab/juicebox/wiki/Download>`_ a local version of the tool to your computer as a Java application or use a `web <https://www.aidenlab.org/juicebox/>`_ version of Juicebox.
 Load your ``.hic`` file to visualize the contact map and zoom in to areas of interest.

 .. image:: /images/hic.png
    :width: 200pt
    :align: center

-You can use the ``.hic`` contact matrix for calling :ref:`TADs<ITAD>`, identify :ref:`A/B compartments<IAC>` or even for finding large structural variations.
+You can use the ``.hic`` contact matrix for calling :ref:`TADs<ITAD>`, identifying :ref:`A/B compartments<IAC>` or even observing large structural variations and misassemblies.

 .. _COOL: